karaoc/dayz.test/[Server-Hosting]-RaidSettings.md

 ### "SafeProjectileDamageMultiplier"
 Float.
 It is a damage multiplier for all bullet type damages to Expansion base parts.
 For example with the default value of 2, a bullet that does 65 damage will do 65 * 2 damage to the safe, so 130. **Less than 1 values work here as well, so 0x will disable damage** to base parts, and .5x will halve them.
 Note, safes currently have 20,000 15,000 and 10,000 HP.

+### "BaseBuildingRaidMode"
+Integrer.
+- 0 = every basebuilding elements can be raided.
+- 1 = only doors/gates.
+- 2 = only doors/gates/windows.

 # Raw file